Smirl/nest_temperature_forwarder/README.md

 Forward your temperature statistics to a time series database so you can look at real-time graphs of temperature over time.

+## Migrate from influxdb v1 to v2

+You can use the `deploy/migrate.sh` script to migrate a influxdb v1 to a v2.
+When the browser opens rename the bucket.

 ## Deployment